gregwhitaker/rsocket-requestreply-example/README.md

 matching pong message.

 ## Prerequisites
 This example requires that you have the latest version of [rsocket-java](https://github.com/rsocket/rsocket-java) installed locally.
+This requirement will be removed once the 1.0 version of rsocket has been released.

 ## Running the Example
 The example can be run using the following gradle command: